learn-co-curriculum/dsc-bernoulli-and-binomial-distribution-lab/README.md

 ## Objectives
 You will be able to:

-* Apply the formulas for the Binomial and Bernoulli distributions
+* Apply the formulas for the Binomial and Bernoulli distribution to calculate the probability of a specific event
-* Apply NumPy to randomly generate Binomial and Bernoulli trials
+* Use `numpy` to randomly generate Binomial and Bernoulli trials
-* Use Matplotlib to generate Binomial and Bernoulli trials with various probabilities
+* Use `matplotlib` to show the output of generated Binomial and Bernoulli trials

 ## Apply the formulas for the Binomial and Bernoulli distributions